 Local Nature Lab

 What do you know about the keystone genus, Quercus (oaks)?
-We use an 8-foot tall sculpture to jumpstart appreciation and curiosity.
-We commissioned Data Vandals to co-design and build a sculpture based on the Northern red oak and the environmental benefits and cultural associations of the oak genus.
+We use an 8-foot tall sculpture to jumpstart appreciation and curiosity for oaks.
+We commissioned Data Vandals to co-design and build the sculpture.
 There are four diptychs representing the four seasons of the year.
-The left side of each diptych represents the seasonal look of a red oak while the right side is decorated with medallions (ex: acorn) providing seasonal ecological data about oaks.
-View the Kickstarter Kickstarter campaign and watch a video of Quercus's outdoor debut.
+The left side of each diptych represents the seasonal look of an oak.
+The right side of the diptych is decorated with ecological and cultural information.
+View the Kickstarter Kickstarter campaign.
+Watch a video of Quercus's outdoor debut in 2022.

 Your Bird Story

 Your Bird Story is a monthly podcast about everyday birders and bird watching in cities, and first aired in September 2020.
 The podcast is hosted on Anchor here but you subscribe and listen wherever you get your podcasts.